KyawKoKoSan/DevOps/use_cases/use_case_17.md

 Failed End Condition
 ==============================================================================

 No list is generated, or an error occurs during the retrieval process and the system will show "Failed to get capital city details" message.

-No list is generated, or an error occurs during the retrieval process.

 Primary Actor
 ==============================================================================